Improve Your Golf Game in Essex with Chiropractic

 It All Begins With You

-Although you can improve your golf game in South Burlington with chiropractic, taking steps to help yourself will improve it even further.
+Although you can improve your golf game in Essex with chiropractic, taking steps to help yourself will improve it even further.
 Arrive early at the course and do some warm up stretching and light swings before your game.
 Whether you hit some balls at the practice range or not, stretching and loosening up is key.
 You’ll also want to perform some light stretches after your round to keep your muscles loose and lengthened.

 It’s easy to get dehydrated out on the golf course, but not drinking enough can set the stage for a strained muscle or similar injury.
 Make sure you drink plenty of water before, during, and after playing golf, especially if it is hot outside.
 If you walk the course when you play, avoid carrying your bag and pull it instead.
 Carrying a heavy golf bag over 18 holes can cause disc problems and irritate nerves.

 If you have the option, avoid wearing metal spikes when you play.
 They have the potential to get stuck in the ground during your swing, causing a serious knee or back injury.
 And if you find that your swing is causing pain in any area of your body, consider taking lessons to learn a more efficient way to swing your clubs.
 If you follow these tips you’ll enjoy a pain-free round every time out.
-Our chiropractic team at Epic Wellness in South Burlington is here to help.
+Our chiropractic team at Epic Performance in Essex is here to help.